Say goodbye to your P30, P35 and P60 tax forms

 Pointing to a similar move toward real-time payroll tax reporting in the UK, Mr Cody said the companies that struggled most with the change were the biggest firms, which had their own systems, and the smallest ones which had no system.

-It is really important that the UK remains within the EU’s common transit arrangements, but identifying whether goods originated from Ireland or Britain when they arrive in mainland Europe remains to be worked out, he said.
+He said it was really important that the UK remained within the EU’s common transit arrangements, but identifying whether goods originated from Ireland or Britain when they arrived in mainland Europe remained to be worked out.

-Mr Cody said Revenue estimated that there were about 12,000 businesses here that exported solely to the UK.

 Third country